 Many of the shops have flower boxes and water dishes for dogs.

 Your favorite form of fine art may be oils, weaving, sculptures, handpainted silk, pottery, or any number of other mediums; you can find it here in one of several gallery type shops.

 Continuing our adventure in Weaverville, we strolled down Main Street to enjoy a cappuccino and share a slice of carrot cake at the Well-Bred Bakery.

 We enjoy sharing the places we visit with you and what I (and sometimes Mr. Mickey) wore for the day.
 There was still some snow on the mountain, so layers were a good plan.
-I wore a faux-suede blazer (from a couple of years ago), ankle length jeans and a white tank from Chico’s.
+I wore a faux-suede blazer (from a couple of years ago), ankle-length jeans, and a white tank from Chico’s.
 The shoes are navy suede, and they are about three years old.
 The necklace is from French Kande here.
 The Antonio Melani tasseled hobo bag is from Dillard’s last season.
-The scarf is from my shopping site where I offer the classic basics and scarves that I enjoy wearing.
-I operate both of my businesses the same way.
-Only buy what you want to keep for yourself.
-Never compromise.